mooxphp/moox/packages/builder/DEVLOG.md

 All generated code is

 -   Typesave?
+-   Strict?
 -   PHP Stan Level?
 -   Pint Fixed
--   Pest Tested
+-   Pest Tested?

 So pushing this code into a Repository with highest Quality Gates will work without tears.

-Oh, one last thing.
 Remove Builder, stay with working Code.
-Moox Builder is not a dependency.
+No dependency.

+Create your own Builder: add own Templates, Generators, Presets, Blocks and modifiy the Builder config to your needs.